Information about hiking to Kjerag:

 Travel to Kjerag by bus

-Please note that the tour is not guided.
+Please note that the hike is not guided.
 The route is well marked.
 The trail is considered demanding and only recommended to adult, experienced hikers.

 If you are hiking to Kjerag good sturdy boots or walking shoes or trainers should be worn.
 The path to Kjerag can be steep in parts, especially in the beginning.
 This hike can be quite demanding, and is recommended for experienced hikers!
 It is also advisable to dress in layers, with a water and windproof jacket on top.
 It is recommended to take along something to drink during the hike, and also bring food.
 The best is to have a large bottle of water.
 It is possible to refill and drink the water that you find in the mountain streams, however there are no places to buy food on the way.